infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 the update will only succeed if the resulting number is above the current block version.
 Otheriwise the `update` call will fail with an exception.
-In that case the returned `Exception` object will contain the current version of the block in the `current` field.
+In that case the returned `Exception` object will contain the current value of the block in the KV store, in the `current` field.

 Atomic updates is an important feature.
 For instance if your MB's payload is a list of values and you want to add one item